david7zr/Begginner-Exercises/README.md

 12. Find Missing Numbers – Identify missing numbers in a sequence.
 13. Find Maximum in a List – Find the largest number in a list.
 14. Fibonacci Sequence Generator – Generate the first n Fibonacci numbers.

+Contributing

+Feel free to fork the repository and submit pull requests.
+Suggestions for improvements, new exercises, or optimizations are welcome.